lindeloev/mcp/CONTRIBUTING.md

 Thank you for your interest in contributing to `mcp`!
 This document outlines guidelines and developer workflows for running tests and contributing code.

+## Submitting code
+Once tests pass locally (see below), create a pull request to the `dev` branch which will initiate tests via github workflows.

+AI-based bug finding is welcome and is actively used during development of `mcp`.
+See `dev/promot*` for prompts.

+See `dev/DECISIONS.md` for decisions made during development to balance functionality/bug-free against code simplicity.
+It is better to have simple/readable code than to add 200 lines of code to fix a rare edge case.

 ## Running Tests

 `mcp` uses `testthat` (edition 3) for unit and integration testing.